rh-mobb/aro-workshop-content/aro-content/setup/1-environment-setup.md

 !!! warning "Log out of existing Microsoft Azure sessions"

-    While these commands can be run in any Microsoft Azure account, we've completed many of the prerequisites to ensure they work in the workshop environment.
+    While these commands can be run in any Microsoft Azure account, we've completed many of the prerequisites for you to ensure they work in the workshop environment.
 As such, we recommend ensuring that you are logged out of any other Microsoft Azure sessions.

 ### Pre-created Resources